Semi-supervised Triply Robust Inductive Transfer Learning: Simulation Studies

-For each setting, 500 simulation replications are generated to summarize the average performance measures.
-For a given estimator $\bbhat$, we report the average absolute bias across $p$ components of $\bbhat$ ($|$Bias$|$), $l_2$ error ($l_2$ Err) of $\bbhat$, and the area under the ROC curve (AUC) of $\bbhat\trans\X$ for classifying $Y$.
-The AUC is calculated using the 10000 target unlabeled observations.

-We first summarize the results in Table \ref{t1} for settings where at least one of $m(\z)$ and $w(\z)$ is correctly specified, i.e., $\|\bdel_0\|_1$ = 0.
-Across all settings considered, STRIFLE generally outperforms SUP, SAS, CS and SUPTrans with respect to estimation and prediction accuracy by successfully leveraging target unlabeled observations and fully utilizing source labeled observations.
-STRIFLE substantially outperforms SAS, which is also robust against the misspecification of $m(\z)$ and has nothing to do with $w(\z)$, when $n\submS$ is much greater than $n\submT$, because more useful information can be borrowed from the source population with $\|\bdel_0\|_1$ = 0.
-While STRIFLE substantially outperforms SUPTrans, which is adaptive to potential heterogeneity between source (without transformation based on $w(\z)$) and target populations, when the heterogeneity is large, or $N\submT$ is much greater than $n\submS$ and $s_\bb \log~ p$ is much greater than $s_\btheta \log~ d$.
-In (C2) with $n\submS = 1200$ and relatively large $s_\btheta$, the AUCs of SUPTrans are slightly better than those of STRIFLE, but STRIFLE has smaller estimation errors.
-Further, we can see that the performance of STRIFLE with $\iota=0.1$ is very similar to that with $\iota=0$, which implies that exact sparsity assumption on $\bthetabar$ is a technical assumption introduced mainly to facilitate the proofs.
+For each setting, we performed 500 simulation replications to assess the average performance of various estimators.
+We measured the average absolute bias across $p$ components of $\bbhat$ ($|$Bias$|$), $l_2$ error ($l_2$ Err) of $\bbhat$, and the area under the ROC curve (AUC) of $\bbhat\trans\X$ for classifying $Y$.
+AUC was calculated using the 10000 target unlabeled observations.
+We first summarize the results in Table \ref{t1} for settings where $p=1000$ and at least one of $m(\z)$ and $w(\z)$ is correctly specified, i.e., $\bdel_0 = \0$.
+Across all settings considered, STRIFLE generally outperforms SUP, SAS, CS and SUPTrans with respect to estimation and prediction accuracy by successfully leveraging target unlabeled data and fully utilizing source labeled data.
+STRIFLE substantially beats SAS, which is also robust against the misspecification of $m(\z)$ without employing $w(\z)$, when $n\submS$ is much greater than $n\submT$, because more useful information can be borrowed from the source population.
+STRIFLE also significantly surpasses SUPTrans when the heterogeneity between source (without shift based on $w(\z)$) and target populations is large in terms of $\bb$, $N\submT$ is much greater than $n\submS$, and/or $s_\bb$ is much denser than $s_\btheta$.
+Further, the performance of STRIFLE with $\nu=0.1$ is very similar to that with $\nu=0$, demonstrating that STRIFLE can also be used when $\bar\btheta$ is soft sparse.